maurinl26/dwarf-p-ice3-dace/README.md

 # ICE3 microphysics on DaCe

-dwarf-ice3-dace is a porting of PHYEX microphysics with DaCe Frontend.
-Original source code can be retrieved on [PHYEX](https://github.com/UMR-CNRM/PHYEX) repository or updated as a submodule in this project -via _install.sh_ script.
+dwarf-ice3-dace is a port of PHYEX microphysics with DaCe Frontend.
+Original source code can be retrieved from the [PHYEX](https://github.com/UMR-CNRM/PHYEX) repository or updated as a submodule in this project via an install script.

 Fortran reference is cy48t3 of AROME packages.